What is Software Development?

 That’s how we should think about Software Development: It’s Code vs Execution.
 That should be the base for all the judgments that we make about each step in Software Development.

 Each proper Execution means money.
+Failure to improve the Execution, in an acceptable cost-window, means the money is not coming to you - which will go to your competitor.
 Each bad Execution means loss of money.
-Fail to improve the Execution, in an acceptable cost-window, means the absence of money - which will go to your competitor.

 Code vs Execution

 Niklas: But we sell a product - as an app or a service - to the customer.
 Isn’t that obvious?

 Edmond: Yes, we do.
 But it is not the actual end to the Software Development Process.
 In that process, the primary focus should be on each execution of that code - each time that product is being used.
 We make our decisions based on that.